-SEMI E5 — SEMI Equipment Communications Standard 2 Message Content (SECS-II)
+SEMI E5 — Specification for SEMI Equipment Communications Standard 2 Message Content (SECS-II)

 SEMI M1 — Specification for Polished Single Crystal Silicon Wafers

-SEMI M12 — Specifications for Serial Alphanumeric Marking of the Front Surface of Wafers
+SEMI M12 — Specification for Serial Alphanumeric Marking of the Front Surface of Wafers

 SEMI M13 — Specification for Alphanumeric Marking of Silicon Wafers